All about cryogenic technology

 Therefore, it is essential that all piping, systems, and other products are designed, built and mounted by an experienced crew who are certified and meet all the quality and safety requirements set forth for cryogenics.

-As mentioned earlier, cryogenic techniques are used in a wide range of industries.
+As mentioned earlier, cryogenic equipment is used in a wide range of industries.
 Over the past decades, Demaco has delivered infrastructures in ten different sectors, and all these industries have their own focus and specific requirements:

 In the automotive industry, cold shrink technology is prevalent.
 This advanced technology ensures that individual engine components temporarily reach a freezing temperature and shrink slightly, allowing them during assembly to be pressed into the engine with a light force.
 As the part warms up again, it expands and will be firmly anchored in the engine.